Top pick: Bestow

-If you’re looking for life insurance as a rock climbing enthusiast, prepare to pay more in premiums — but understand that it’s possible to keep costs in check by modifying your hobby.
+If you count rock climbing among your hobbies, it’s a good idea to get life insurance in case anything happens.
+You should prepare to pay more in premiums — but you can keep costs in check by modifying your hobby.

 However, keep in mind that premiums are typically more expensive for rock climbers than folks who stay planted on the ground.
 Most providers charge a flat extra fee per $1,000 of life insurance coverage for rock climbers.
 So if you buy a plan that has $250,000 of coverage, at the very least expect to pay an additional $250 in premiums per year.

 If you wear a harness and only climb indoors at a gym, you probably won’t be charged extra.